 Frequently asked questions about Golden Retrievers

-Like most dogs, Golden Retrievers will bark but not excessively so.
-How much barking you experience will depend on each individual dog and its personality
+Like most dogs, Golden Retrievers will bark, but usually not excessively.
+The amount of barking you experience will depend on each individual dog, their personality, and their environment.

 How big do Golden Retrievers get?